pkorduan/gdal/README.md

 # gdal-sshd
 Dockerfile for the image pkorduan/gdal on docker hub

-geodata/gdal image include the binaries to convert geodata from and to a PostGIS database, but it is not possible to run a container based on that imamge from within another container.
-To execute gdal and ogr2ogr commands from applications in other containers we add a sshd that make it possible to connect via ssh to the running container.
+This image install gdal from gdal/trunkk to support the current ogr NAS driver to import german cadastral data (ALKIS) in NAS format to a PostGIS database.
+Additionally we install ruby-libxml and zip to prepare packed NAS files for the import with ogr2ogr.
+To enable a call to ogr2ogr from within other containers an sshd was setting up and the images can be run as a demon.

+Latest Version 2.2.1 is with debian:jessie and GDAL 2.2.0dev, released 2016/99/99

 The gdal container will be startet as a service with
 ```